 Welcome to the new website of The Australian Sociological Association, launched in October 2019.
-TASA is a vibrant organisation committed to promoting sociology in Australia, facilitating the teaching of sociology and sociological research, and enhancing the professional development of our members.
-Sociological thinking and skills need to be at the centre of public life, social policy and education.
-To achieve this, TASA promotes and advocates for sociology in Australia, in particular through our events, publications, engagement with key public issues and the media.
+TASA’s mission is to promote sociology and serve sociologists in their work.
+The work of the Association is framed by the interrelated values of integrity, equity and transformation.
+It is an organisation committed to all aspects of the discipline, from facilitating the teaching of sociology and sociological research to enhancing the professional development of our members.
+TASA aims to ensure the contributions and use of sociology are at the centre of public life, social policy and education.
+Through servicing sociologists in their work, TASA is committed to serving as a platform for transformative, ethical research through our events, publications, engagement with key public issues and the media.
 We are also committed to growing our connections with sociologists working across our region.
+Click here

-TASA is one of the largest social science associations in Australia, with over 800 members, and an increasing numbers of international members.
+TASA is one of the largest social science associations in Australia.
+A large percentage of our members are located within the higher education sector, however, an increasing amount have careers outside of Universities.
 In recent decades, sociology has moved beyond being the domain of sociology departments to become a central component of multi-disciplinary teaching, learning and research.
-Sociologists are now just as likely to be found in schools of business, education, health, criminology or policy as they are in sociology departments.
-Sociologically trained researchers increasingly work in government departments, non-profit associations, private industry, social movements, and independent research organisations.
-The current TASA Executive (November 2018 – November 2020) has a new Equity & Inclusion portfolio.
+Our academic members are just as likely to be found in schools of business, education, health, criminology or policy as they are in sociology departments.
+For those based outside of higher education, members increasingly work in government departments, non-profit associations, private industry, social movements, and independent research organisations.

 What we offer: